What is Cable Tray?

 The unusual resistance to corrosion, including weathering, exhibited by aluminium is due to the self-healing aluminium oxide film that protects the surface.
 Aluminium’s resistance to chemicals in the application environment should be tested before installation.

 Steel cable trays are fabricated from structural quality steels using a continuous roll-formed process.
 Forming and extrusions increase the mechanical strength.
-The main benefits of steel cable tray are its high strength and low cost.
+The main benefits of steel cable trays are its high strength and low cost.
 Disadvantages include high weight, low electrical conductivity and relatively poor corrosion resistance.

 The rate of corrosion will vary depending on many factors such as the environment, coating or protection applied and the composition of the steel.
 T&B offers finishes and coatings to improve the corrosion resistance of steel.
 These include pre-galvanized, hot dip galvanized (after fabrication), epoxy and special paints.